 You can also do a multiplication or array scavenger hunt to capture images and even write word problems.

 Celebrate student writing by having them write and illustrate a haiku poem – a 17-syllable verse form consisting of three metrical units of 5, 7, and 5 syllables. (template)

 Use the New button in Wixie to start a blank page, add text and illustrate!
 You can also search "haiku" to find a variety of seasonal templates your students can use.

 Don't forget the kigo!
 All haiku should contain a word that indicates the season.

 12. Send a virtual high five

-Right now most people are going above and beyond to respond to the pandemic.
-Show your appreciation with a virtual high-five.
+Show your appreciation for others with a virtual high-five.
 Has a friend connected on a regular basis, did your grandparent send something nice? (template)